Home

 Installing Home Assistant

-Install Home Assistant as a Docker container and access it from any device.
+Install Home Assistant as a Docker container on the Raspberry Pi and access it from any device on your network.

 Controlling the Lights

-Use N-Channel MOSFETs and GPIO PWM pins to control and dim 12V LED lights.
+Use N-Channel MOSFETs and Raspberry Pi GPIO pins to control and dim 12V LED lights through Home Assistant.

 Adding Wireless Switches